8 Essential Landing Page Metrics to Track in 2026 [+ How to Measure Them ]

 3. Bounce Rate

 A bounce is technically the opposite of a conversion.
 It is when a user who lands on your landing page leaves it without engaging with the content or performing the desired action.
 The bounce rate tells you the percentage of visitors who leave your landing page without interacting with it.
-A high bounce rate is a cause for concern because it means that users are not finding what they expected or the page isn't engaging enough to retain them.
+A high bounce rate is a cause for concern because it means that users are not finding what they expected, or the page isn't engaging enough to retain them.

 Bounce Rate = (Number of Single-Page Visits / Total Number of Visits) x 100%